nucleotides/nucleotides-data/doc/input_data.md

 The fields in this file are as follows:
   * name: Unique identifier within this file, uses only the characters a-z, 0-9 and '_'.
   * description: A plain text description of the data.
-  * platform / product / protocol / run_mode: The corresponding metadata for
+  * platform_type / protocol_type / run_mode_type: The corresponding metadata
-    this data set.
-Corresponds to entries for the files found in the `types` folder.
+    for this data set.
+Corresponds to entries for the files found in the `type` folder.
   * input_data_source: The name of the originating source entry from the `input_data/source.yml` file.
   * replicates: The list of input data files for this data set.
 The name `replicates` is chosen to indicate this is how nucleotid.es views these input data files.
+These may be biological or technical replicates but not both as the replicates should be generated using the same method.
+This again is however loosely defined.

+    Each replicate file is dictionary containing the files `file_type`, `sha256` and `url`.
+The sha256 is the digest of the file as produced by the shell command `sha256sum`.
+The `url` is the S3 location of the file.
+The `file_type` field corresponds to an entry in the `type/file.yml` metadata.

 ## Benchmarks